JoshuaSkootsky/my-site-blog/content/posts/scripting-shell-node.md

 ```
 This script will read the shell script next door, and then execute it as a child process with a shell environment.

 Does this work on Windows?
+It's important to test ideas out.

 I have a virtual Windows machine, running Windows 10, with Git Bash (for Windows) installed.
 This means some basic shell commands are supported by the default command prompt in Windows.
 Let's see if this works.